rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/notification-type-operations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A notification sent as a webhook to your VictorOps account.

-To use VictorOps with Cloud Monitoring, go to the
+To use VictorOps with Rackspace Monitoring, go to the
 `VictorOps website <https://victorops.com/>`_ and sign up for an account.
 You will get an API key and configure routing keys for the teams in
 VictorOps.
 The API key and routing key will be used when setting up the